preconstruct/preconstruct/docs/new-entrypoints-proposal.md

 In two words, common dependencies.

-Let's say we have module A, B and C. Module A and B are entrypoints and they both depend on C. You don't want module C to be duplicated in both A and B, module C should be in it's own bundle which should be imported by modules A and B. Because of this, we need both the concepts so that preconstruct can know where package boundaries are and thus where to bundle.
+Let's say we have module A, B and C. Module A and B are entrypoints and they both depend on C. You don't want module C to be duplicated in both A and B. Module C should be in it's own bundle which should be imported by modules A and B. Because of this, we need both the concepts so that preconstruct can know where package boundaries are and thus where to bundle.

 ## Open Questions

 ### Will there be a single dist folder with all the bundles in a single package or a dist folder per entrypoint?

-I'm not sure about this and I think it's not worth thinking about until implementing this because this is probably dependant on how rollup works and other things I haven't yet considered and it doesn't really affect consumers.
+I'm not sure about this, and I think it's not worth thinking about until implementing this because this is probably dependant on how rollup works and other things I haven't yet considered, and it doesn't affect consumers.